w3c/threat-model-web/index.md

 #### High-level threats and threat sources

 *   **Browser Extensions**: Browser extensions introduce numerous security vulnerabilities despite their utility.
 Malicious actors exploit them for sophisticated attacks like phishing, keylogging, spying, data theft, and session hijacking.
 They need to be installed and configured to have the permission to access a specific origin, which increases the complexity of the attack.
-*   **Plugins/Add-ons**: Plugins add substantial attack surface and expose additional functionality and targets for attackers.
+*   **Plugins/Add-ons**: Plugins add substantial attack surface and expose additional functionality and targets for adversaries.
 *   **Applications/Websites**: Websites can be compromised and malicious.
 Different attacks can be directed to compromise the user's session on the same website (e.g., stealing cookies or generating arbitrary requests), bypass the same origin and get information from different websites (i.e. Cross-Site Leaks - XS Leaks), or compromise the Browser itself (e.g., running arbitrary code into the browser processes to obtain control of the data inside the browser or to compromise the user device).
-Attackers exploit existing browser functionality.
+Adversaries exploit existing browser functionality.
 *   **Tracking/Privacy Loss**: Browser fingerprinting is a method to identify a user, correlate browsing activity within and across sessions, and track users without their knowledge or consent.
 This raises privacy concerns, allowing parties to develop user profiles or histories across different sites, often without knowledge or consent.
 When correlated with identifying information, fingerprinting can identify otherwise pseudonymous users.
 Techniques like clearing cookies or using a VPN may not prevent this correlation.
 Data exposed by specifications, especially information about the underlying platform or state that persists, can contribute to fingerprinting.